-In 1784 Admiral Horatio Nelson established Great Britain’s Caribbean base on the island of Antigua & Barbuda due in part to its virtually impenetrable coral reef and trade winds.
-Over 200 years later, Antigua and Barbuda is still known for those magnificent trade winds which aid in the popularity of the annual event Antigua Sailing Week.
-Antigua and Barbuda is also still well known for their nearly unblemished coral reef, which is populated with colourful tropical fish and the perfect place for snorkelling and diving.
-The rugged coastline is perfect for hiking.
-The 365 beaches, many hidden are perfect for romantic getaways.
-Antigua and Barbuda have always had it all.
+The islands of Antigua & Barbuda have always been the right place.
+In 1784 Admiral Horatio Nelson established Great Britain’s Caribbean base on the island due in part to its virtually impenetrable coral reef and trade winds.
+Over 200 years later, Antigua & Barbuda is still known for those magnificent trade winds, which aid in the popularity of the annual event Antigua Sailing Week.
+Antigua & Barbuda is also still well known for its nearly flawless coral reef, which is populated with colorful tropical fish and the perfect place for snorkeling and diving.
+The rugged coastline is ideal for hiking.
+The 365 beaches, many hidden, are perfect for romantic getaways.
+Antigua & Barbuda have always had it all.

 Sightseeing, trekking, horseback riding on pink and white sand beaches, massages at sunset, fine dining – all these opportunities and more are available on this stunning island.
 Antigua is a gem and one that can be explored time and time again without ever getting old.